alexkolo/rag_nutrition_facts_blog/README.md

 ## Technologies

-This chatbot was build with the following technologies:
+The chatbot was build with the following technologies:

 - Web Scraping: [Beautiful Soup Library](https://www.crummy.com/software/BeautifulSoup/)